 English Literature, English Language and either combined Science or Biology (as applicable) at GCSE level 4 or above.

 Note: There is an option for students to study a one year programme which is the equivalent to one AS Level in terms of size.
 This is called the Level 3 Cambridge Technical Certificate in Health and Social Care and will consist of 180 GLH.
-Students will study the first 3 mandatory units mentioned above.
+Students will study the first 3 mandatory units mentioned below.

 Cambridge Technical Extended Certificate Level 3 in Health and Social Care .
 This is the equivalent to one A Level in terms of size and constitutes to 360 Guided Learning Hours (GLH).
 Students will study four mandatory units totalling 270 GLH and Academy chosen optional units totalling a minimum of 90 GLH.